 b.
 President of the Rotary club which was principally involved in the event or activity giving rise to the crisis.

 c.
 Chair of the committee responsible for the activity or event giving rise to the crisis.

 d.
+District Insurance Representative to advise on any action relating to liability and mitigation

+d.
 Others at the request of the District Governor

-Only one person from the Crisis Management Team should be the spokesperson and as a liaison to the media and usually, this is the District Governor.
+The District Governor is the spokesperson and shall act as the liaison to the media unless s/he delegates the role of liaison to another person, such as an expert of the situation.
 The spokesperson will be supported by a Media Team comprised of members from the Communications Committee who are responsible for all forms of District media platforms.

 Crisis Management Team Education

 All member of the Crisis Management Team should be familiar with the most recent editions of Rotary International’s Media Crisis Handbook, 515-EN-(507) and the Rotary Youth Protection Guide, 775-EN-(2).